-It is our pleasure at A Permanent Solution: Permanent Cosmetics by Theresa to offer you one complimentary (30) minute consultation.
-However, if you have to cancel or reschedule your consultation there must be at least 48 hours advance notice given or there will be a $25 rescheduling fee, to be paid before you can book another consultation appointment.
+It is our pleasure at A Permanent Solution: Permanent Cosmetics by Theresa to offer you one free (30) minute consultation.
+However, if you have to cancel or reschedule your consultation with less than 48 hours notice there will be a $50 rescheduling fee, to be paid before re-scheduling your next appointment.

 A Permanent Solution is committed to giving each and every client the one on one attention and service they deserve in a private and relaxed environment.
 Due to the specialty of this service, every appointment is time sensitive.
 In order to provide each client with the ideal amount of time and relaxing environment for a procedure, we require a $100 refundable deposit per permanent make up procedure requested to secure your appointment.
-The deposit is $50 for the teeth whitening procedure.
-If you choose to cancel or reschedule your appointment, a minimum of 7 days advance notice is mandatory or the deposit becomes non refundable.
+If you choose to cancel or reschedule your appointment, a minimum 7 days advance notice is mandatory or the deposit becomes non refundable.
 Thank you in advance for your understanding.